 3. Reasons for Recommendations

 3.1 It is good practice to review Terms of Reference of Committees so that business is transacted which is relevant to current requirements.
+Any revised operations for the OSC could be regularly reviewed.

 4. Background